LiveNathan/blog/_posts/2025-01-15-what-would-ted-do-outside-in-tdd-nextjs.md

 > Note that I have not used the term unit and integration test.
 Those terms are terrible.
 Every time somebody says
 > unit, I say, "What do you mean?
 What is a unit?"
 And you can get into a debate, but that gets you nowhere.
 Not
 > important.
 What's important is if it uses IO or not.
-To me, that's all that matters." - Ted M. Young
+To me, that's all that matters." - Ted M. Young, [Testable Architecture: Keep 'em Separated](https://youtu.be/wlEqNPzCJdo?si=TA3Fejo5mcUojUBY) and [I'm Done with Unit and Integration Tests](https://ted.dev/articles/2023/04/02/i-m-done-with-unit-and-integration-tests/)

 - **IO-Free tests (Jest):** Pure business logic, transformations, calculations.
 No framework, no database, no HTTP, no file system.
 These run in microseconds and have no mocks or test doubles.
 - **IO-Based tests (Jest & Playwright):** Tests that touch IO - HTTP requests, database calls, file uploads, the Next.js